-Are you an avid dog lover who believes that each of these lovable animals deserve a home?
-Sign up as a volunteer in Hong Kong at the HKDR, an organisation that provides rescue and re-homing efforts as well as foster care and training classes for abandoned dogs.
-You can contribute your talents like photography, design, accounting, and event planning.
+Are you an avid dog lover who believes that each of these lovable animals deserves a home?
+Sign up as a volunteer in Hong Kong at the Hong Kong Dog Rescue, an organisation that provides rescue and re-homing efforts, as well as foster care and training classes for abandoned dogs.
+The rescue can also use talents in photography, design, accounting, and event planning.
+While the dogs have to wait for new owners, you can offer temporary foster care until they find their forever home.
 Also, as the homing centres house over 600 dogs, HKDR needs your help walking the dogs on weekdays.
-While the dogs wait until they find new owners, you can provide them with temporary foster care until they find their forever home.

 Hong Kong Dog Rescue has homing centres across Hong Kong.

 If you’re more of a cat person, you may want to check out HK Alley Cat Watch.
 The goal of this private organisation is to look after the general welfare and health of the cats on the streets, which is done through the efforts of trap, neuter, and release, or homing programme for the friendly ones.
 Just like the other animal rescue organisations, HK Alley Cat Watch is always on the lookout for people who are willing to adopt or provide foster care for the cats and kittens.
 You can also take part in their fundraising efforts to help support the cats’ veterinary treatments.